Privacy Policy

 If Sip is involved in a merger, acquisition, or sale of assets, your information may be transferred, subject to this policy or one at least as protective.

-We do not sell your data
+We do not sell or share your data for advertising

 Data retention